Claude

 Comparing Top 10 Specialty Pharmacy Management Platforms

 Specialty pharmacy – the management of high-cost, complex therapies – has exploded in recent years.
-U.S. specialty drug spending grew from about $98B in 2010 to $178B in 2015, and retail, mail, long-term care, and specialty pharmacies collectively dispensed an estimated $265 billion in specialty pharmaceuticals in 2024 – an 8.0% increase over the prior year ([1]).
+Retail, mail, long-term care, and specialty pharmacies collectively dispensed an estimated $265 billion in specialty pharmaceuticals in 2024, an 8.0% increase over the prior year ([1]).
 Specialty medicines are projected to represent 43% of global pharmaceutical spending by 2028 and more than 55% of total spending in leading developed markets like the United States ([2]).
 Such growth is driven by precision medicines, cell and gene therapies, and chronic treatments that demand intense clinical support.
 To handle these demands, pharmacies are adopting specialized clinical management platforms.
 These all-in-one software systems integrate dispensing workflow, patient analytics, automated prior authorization, and communication tools under one roof, helping pharmacists coordinate care and streamline operations.
-The pharmacy management system market is expected to reach $101 billion in 2025 and grow at a 15.5% CAGR to over $207 billion by 2030, with cloud deployment already holding more than 63% market share ([3]).
-Below we highlight ten leading specialty pharmacy platforms – from established enterprise systems to new AI-enabled solutions – that exemplify this trend.
+Mordor Intelligence estimates the pharmacy management system market at $101.07 billion in 2025 and forecasts $236.28 billion by 2031, a 15.22% CAGR for 2026–2031; its estimate puts cloud deployment at 62.85% of the market in 2025 ([3]).

 WellSky CareTend